roronoaBoi/orkes-poc/scripts/README.md

 ```

 ## Main Workflow

-The main workflow that is triggered from the webhook creates a form for a user.
-The workflow waits for the response from the user form.
-Once the user completes the form, the form data is passed into a worker that creates a JSON payload of record detail.
+The main workflow triggered by the webhook generates a user form and waits for the user’s response.
+Once the form is completed, the submitted data is passed to a worker, which processes it to create a JSON payload containing the record details.

 Main payload function in worker:
 ```js